Time to Homeschool

 We have frequently taken both routes in our homeschool.

-My top advice when it comes to setting goals in your homeschool is to assess your children’s individual needs!
+My top advice when it comes to setting goals in your homeschool is to consider each of your children separately.

 Are they not challenged enough and need to go up a level in their language arts course?
 Or are they struggling to keep up and need a slower-paced homeschool schedule?